T3qu1la-1/painel/replit.md

 # Overview

-This is an OSINT (Open Source Intelligence) panel application built with React and Express.
+DOLP é um sistema de inteligência da equipe brasileira, construído com React e Express.
 The application provides various intelligence gathering tools including email lookup, domain analysis, IP geolocation, phone number lookup, and social media investigation.
 It features a modern dashboard interface with search capabilities, bookmark management, and comprehensive result visualization.

 The application is designed as a full-stack TypeScript solution with a React frontend using shadcn/ui components and an Express backend with PostgreSQL database integration through Drizzle ORM.